-The district of Mannar is a unique experience for Sri Lanka’s visitors, primarily because its most important attractions can be explored within the span of a single day.
-Located on the island’s Northern Province, most of the Mannar District can be found on the country’s mainland – while the rest of it is located on Mannar Island, a small peninsula of approximately 125 square kilometres that is connected to the mainland via a 3-kilometer causeway.
-Mannar’s main town is located on this peninsula and was once at the centre of Sri Lanka’s booming pearling industry.
-Here are some of the key attractions to visit when traveling through Mannar.
+The district of Mannar is a unique experience for visitors, primarily because its most important attractions can be explored within the span of a single day.
+Located on the island’s Northern Province, most of the Mannar District can be found on the country’s mainland – while the rest of it is located on Mannar Island, a small peninsula of approximately 125 square kilometres that is connected to the mainland via a 3-kilometre causeway.

 The name Adam’s Bridge is derived from early Islamic sources that claim that, when Adam was first banished to earth from the Garden of Eden, he fell to Adam’s Peak in central Sri Lanka before crossing to India via the bridge.
 Meanwhile, the bridge is also known as Rama’s Bridge due to the Hindu legend that an army of warrior monkeys called the vanara built the bridge between the two lands, to allow the Hindu God Rama to cross in pursuit of the villain who had kidnapped his wife.